 The economy has a huge impact on the quality of our lives.
 Here’s a timeline of some of the most influential economists in history.

 You may not know him by name, but you'll almost certainly recognise one of the theories Alfred Marshall is noted for working on: supply and demand.
-Marshall was not the first economist to refer to the phenomenon, but he is widely attributed with creating its graphical representation and developing the model further.
+Marshall wasn't the first economist to refer to the phenomenon, but he's widely attributed with creating its graphical representation and developing the model further.
 He wrote the book Principles of Economics, which was the primary economic text used in England for numerous years.

-British economist, John Maynard Keynes, argued against the long-held view that free markets would automatically provide full employment, spearheading a revolution in economic thinking.
-He proposed that state intervention is required during boom and bust cycles of the economy, a policy adopted by most western economies during the thirties.
-This went out of fashion by the seventies, but the world still looks to Keynesian policy during economic crises.
+UK economist John Maynard Keynes argued against the long-held view that free markets would automatically provide full employment, spearheading a revolution in economic thinking.
+He proposed that state intervention is needed during boom-and-bust cycles of the economy, a policy adopted by most western economies during the 1930s.
+This went out of fashion by the 1970s, but the world still looks to Keynesian policy during economic crises.

 Milton Friedman, an avid supporter and proponent of free markets, was educated at Rutgers University, the University of Chicago and Columbia University.
-Awarded the 1976 Nobel Prize for Economics, he is most notable for his work on consumption analysis, monetary history and theory, and stabilisation policy.
-Despite his achievements, Friedman polarises opinion with many attributing the rise of conservatism in America, during Reagan’s presidency, to his policies.
+Awarded the 1976 Nobel Prize for Economics, he's most notable for his work on consumption analysis, monetary history and theory, and stabilisation policy.
+Despite his achievements, Friedman polarises opinion with many attributing the rise of conservatism in America during Reagan’s presidency to his policies.

 Sir William Arthur Lewis was a Saint Lucian economist who won the Nobel Prize for Economics in 1979 alongside Theodore W. Schultz.
 The prize was in honour of his work towards the study of economic development and the transfer of labour from traditional to modern capitalist sectors.
 He published one of the first academic works in the area, along with 11 further books and over 80 articles and monographs.

-Not an economist by trade but an economist by education, Warren Buffett earned his master’s degree in the field at Columbia University.
+Not an economist by trade but by education, Warren Buffett earned his master’s degree in the field at Columbia University.
 Buffett joined a Wall Street investment firm, where he applied a statistical and methodical approach to trading.
-Buffett is widely considered the most successful investor of the 20th century and is consistently ranked within the top ten of the world’s richest people.
+He's widely considered the most successful investor of the 20th century and is consistently ranked within the top ten of the world’s richest people.

 Ester Duflo also uses her economic education and experience to help alleviate poverty.
 The French-American economist won the Nobel Prize for Economics in 2019, alongside Abhijit Banerjee and Michael Kremer.
 It was in honour of their work in development economics in global poverty, where their methods have become standard.
 Duflo was the youngest person and the second woman to be awarded the Nobel Prize for Economics